 Most families have experienced upheaval in their daily lives during the pandemic.
 With children and young people now back at school or college, Public Health England (PHE)’s new Better Health – Every Mind Matters campaign provides NHS-endorsed tips and advice to look after children and young people’s mental wellbeing.

-Here are some resources to help with the return to school – this can be an anxious time with having not been to school for a prolonged time and things being different on return (social distancing, not being able to see all your friends and adopting new routines)
+Here are some resources to help with the return to school – this can be an anxious time for children and young people having not attended school for a prolonged time and things being very different on return.

 - Starting a conversation around returning to school